-E-commerce: the 4 reasons you should producing your own visuals
+E-commerce product photography: 4 reasons to produce your own visuals

-In e-commerce, producing your own visuals lets you take control of your communications.
+In e-commerce product photography, creating your own visuals lets you take control of your communications.
 Whether converting visitor interest to sales or adapting to the latest trends, here are the points to consider.

 1- Turn intention into online sales

 One of the ways you can master sensory marketing is by giving consumers the power to see and touch the products they want to buy.
-But when you’re reaching consumers over the internet, it’s essential to compensate for the absence of physical touch by using high quality visuals.
-A European study carried out by PackshotCreator in 2013 confirms that product photos and animations are the primary element inciting consumers to make a purchase.
+But when you’re reaching consumers over the internet, it’s essential to compensate for the absence of physical touch by using high quality visuals (capture the smoothness of the ring you want to sell, as if they could feel it themselves).
+A European study carried out by PackshotCreator in 2013 confirms that still product photos, 360 and 3D animations are the primary element inciting consumers to make a purchase.

 2- Match your visuals to your products